-Kathmandu city is full of surprises particularly when it comes to culture and heritage.
+Kathmandu city is full of surprises, particularly when it comes to culture and heritage.
 On this day, you will take a fully guided tour of the various UNESCO World Heritage sites in the city.
-Start by driving to Basantapur where you can take a stroll in the courtyards of Kathmandu Durbar Square that once held the fortress of the former Kings of the city.
+Start by driving to Basantapur, where you can take a stroll in the courtyards of Kathmandu Durbar Square that once held the fortress of the former Kings of the city.

 From there on, you will take a religious trip to the Pashupatinath Temple, the most popular Hindu temple revered by a disciple of Lord Shiva.
 From thereon, head to the outskirts of the valley in the west to visit Swayambhunath Stupa/Monkey Temple.
 It is a whitewashed dome atop a hill, one of the most popular Buddhist pilgrimage.
-If you wish you can opt to visit the Boudhanath stupa located in the northeastern side of the city, one of the biggest stupas in the world.
+If you wish, you can opt to visit the Boudhanath stupa located on the northeastern side of the city, one of the biggest stupas in the world.

-Along with your guide, you will also go to collect the permit for trekking in the remote areas of Upper Mustang and Nar Phu Valley which you’ll be visiting on the trip.
-You can also ask questions to your guide regarding any doubts that you might have while having pre-trip discussions.
-Before going to bed check all the necessary packing lists.
+Along with your guide, you will also go to collect the permit for trekking in the remote areas of Upper Mustang and Nar Phu Valley, which you’ll be visiting on the trip.
+You can also ask questions to your guide regarding any doubts that you might have while having pre-trip discussions before going to bed check all the necessary packing lists.

 Early in the morning, after having breakfast, you will take on a long drive from Kathmandu to Pokhara, the city of lakes.
-The drive is scenic with view of the Himalayas in the Annapurna region, rolling hills, and river tributaries along the Prithvi Highway.
+The drive is scenic with the view of the Himalayas in the Annapurna region, rolling hills, and river tributaries along the Prithvi Highway.

 Upon reaching Pokhara, you will be transferred to your hotel near the lakeside.
-You can choose to take some rest then head out to the nearby Fewa Lakeside and enjoy a stroll.
+You can choose to take some rest, then head out to the nearby Fewa Lakeside and enjoy a stroll.

-Overnight stay at hotel in Pokhara.
+Overnight stay at a hotel in Pokhara.

 After having breakfast, head to the airport in Pokhara for a flight to Jomsom, the gateway to the mystic Mustang district.
-As you land in the Jomsom Airport you will be amazed by the arid landscape and the strong winds blowing.
+As you land in the Jomsom Airport, you will be amazed by the arid landscape and the strong winds blowing.

 From there on, begin your trek for the day to Kagbeni village.
 The Kali Gandaki valley opens up to high cliffs and dirt roads.
 You will reach Lubra and head to Ekle Bhatti.
-Along the way visit the Bon-Po Monastery.
+Along the way, visit the Bon-Po Monastery.

-Kagbeni village in the lower Mustang, sits atop a cliff and offers mesmerizing views of Mt.
+Kagbeni village in the lower Mustang sits atop a cliff and offers mesmerizing views of Mt.
 Dhaulagiri.
 You will find ancient brick-laden settlements and even a monastery.
 After arriving at your tea house, enjoy some local drinks and food.
 Apple products are most popular in the area because the weather is apt for apple farming.